Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: The Diaconis-Fulton representation

 \section{The Diaconis-Fulton representation}

-In this section we describe the Diaconis-Fulton graphical representation of the dynamics of both SSM and ARW.
-We discuss algebraic aspects of stability of configurations and then give the connection between stability and fixation.
+In this section we describe the Diaconis-Fulton graphical representation for the dynamics of both SSM and ARW.
+The main advantage of this representation is that it leaves aside the chronological order of topplings.
+This will be justified \textsl{a posteriori} by showing that local fixation for the stochastic evolution is equivalent to stability properties of the discrete operations described hereafter.

 Graphical constructions have become standard tools in Probability.
-They are usually attributed to Harris, see~\cite{harris78} and references therein to backtrack its history.
-In the construction described below only the instructions are left at each site; the instant when each step should be performed is determined by some external factor.
-As far as we know, the earliest references describing this kind of construction are the card game of Diaconis and Fulton~\cite{diaconis91} and the general framework considered by Eriksson~\cite{eriksson96}, which includes the card game, the Abelian Sandpile Model, the Stochastic Sandpile Model, and indeed also the Activated Random Walks.
+They are usually attributed to Harris, see~\cite{harris-78} and references therein to backtrack its history.
+In the construction described below, a sequence of random instructions is assigned to each site, but unlike Harris' construction, the instant when each step should be performed is not part of the representation and is determined by some external factor.
+As far as we know, the earliest references describing this kind of construction are the card game of Diaconis and Fulton~\cite{diaconis-fulton-91} and the general framework considered by Eriksson~\cite{eriksson-96}, which includes the card game, the Abelian Sandpile Model, the Stochastic Sandpile Model, and the Activated Random Walks.

+We first describe the \emph{representation}, defining $\II$, $\PPP$, $\h$, $\Phi$, instructions, stable sites and legal operations.
+We then stress some \emph{local} properties in an \emph{abstract}, model-independent framework, defining $m_{\alpha}$, $\Phi_\alpha$, and legal sequences.
+We finally consider the \emph{global} consequences of these properties that will be central in the upcoming sections, and define $m_{V,\eta}$, stable configurations and stabilizing sequences.

-We start describing a representation for the SSM.
+\paragraph{Representation.} We start with the representation for the SSM.
 A site $x\in\Z^d$ is \emph{stable} in the configuration $\eta$ if $\eta(x)=0$ or $1$, and it is \emph{unstable} if $\eta(x)\geqslant 2$.
-If a site is unstable it can \emph{topple}, sending away $2$ grains, each one independently to a neighbor of $x$ chosen uniformly at random.
+When a site is unstable it can \emph{topple}, sending away $2$ particles, each one to a neighbor of $x$ chosen independently at random.
 Toppling a stable site is an \emph{illegal} operation and it will not be allowed.
-A configuration $\eta$ is said to be \emph{stable} in a given volume $V$ if all the sites $x\in V$ are stable.